DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 On the other hand the colour maps are turning out good; the UV seams are getting in the way as predicted, but honestly I don't have much time to pay attention to them, and also I'm trying to keep the paint confined to a single UV island every time, so the problem doesn't occurr as much as it would otherwise and the results are still pretty decent.

-Also, I found a neat `Blender` project online that is conveniently set up to output the render of its scene into a cubemap, which allowed me to convert the latlong map of one of the examples we saw during the lessons into its cubemap form, and even compute its mipmap levels up to the smallest one to use for simulating the reflections, without encountering the problem of the seams at the edges of the cube.
+Also, I found a neat `Blender` project online that is conveniently set up to output the render of its scene into a cubemap, which allowed me to convert the latlong map of one of the examples we saw during the course into its cubemap form, and even compute its mipmap levels up to the smallest one to use for simulating reflections, without encountering the problem of the seams at the edges of the cube.
 The very same cubemap-transformed environment map was used to feed ATI's (`Modified` by S. Lagarde) `CubeMapGen` for calculating the corresponding irradiance map using the spherical harmonics method (which is admittedly dark in our case but still makes a difference).
 I'm considering bumping up its saturation a bit, for artistic purposes.

 ## 05.26